MichaelCurrin/the-buckfever-underground/index.md

 </div>

 Our new album, **Voortvlugtend**, is actually an old album recorded back in November 2013, but, it took us some time to get it out and ready!
-Better late than never, right...
+Better late than never, right…

 It features the full 5-member band line-up of that era: Gilad Hockman, Jon Savage, Righard Kapp, Toast Coetzer and Stephen Timm.

 You can download it from Bandcamp [here](https://buckfeverunderground.bandcamp.com/album/voortvlugtend) or email us on <info@toastcoetzer.com> if you’d like to order a CD-R copy.
+The album is also available on [Spotify](https://open.spotify.com/artist/64CsQDGZFx0ejzIy8VFaI9), [Apple Music](https://music.apple.com/za/artist/the-buckfever-underground/265957199), [YouTube Music](https://music.youtube.com/playlist?list=OLAK5uy_nErN4c_INcKwAfEwxtjHtrbAFoV-rRAdo), [Deezer](https://www.deezer.com/en/artist/566238) and other streaming and download services.

 ### Satelliet